 Circumcision: The Pros and Cons to Help Make This Decision

-As parents, whether or not to have your son circumcised is a decision you’ll be asked to make, and one that can be controversial.
-Here are some arguments from both sides of the debate:
+Whether to have your son circumcised is a decision you’ll be asked to make.
+Here are some arguments from both sides of the debate.

-- Circumcision is the removal of the foreskin—the double layer of skin and mucous membrane covering the tip of the penis.
+Circumcision is the removal of foreskin—the double layer of skin and mucous membrane covering the tip of the penis.

-- Circumcision is more complicated and riskier when performed later on older boys and men
+- Circumcision is more complicated and riskier when performed later.

-- Some studies have shown circumcision reduces the risk of HIV in heterosexual males
+- Some studies have shown that it reduces the risk of HIV in heterosexual males.

-- Removal of the foreskin may lower the risk of cervical cancer in female partners
+- Foreskin removal may lower the risk of cervical cancer in female partners.

 - Penile infections and irritations are less common in circumcised males

-- No major medical group in the U.S. advocates routine circumcision for newborns
+- No major medical group advocates routine circumcision for newborns.